 Reasonable advance notice of the time, date, and place of each SC meeting should be provided to each Decision-Making Member via agreed-upon communication channels.

 The Steering Committee may make decisions outside of a formal meeting (i.e. – using email), but the Steering Committee shall keep a record of its decisions and make that record available to Decision-Making Members upon request.

 C. Composition of the Steering Committee

 The steering committee shall be made up of 5 to 7 members who are elected by the membership.
 Upon the first meeting of any newly elected steering committee, one member should be appointed to the role of “chair” and one member should be appointed to the role of “treasurer” as required by the state of Maryland.
 All other roles and tasks should be split among the steering committee and communicated to the membership.
 At the one-year mark in any term, there will be a roll-on, roll-off period in which existing members of the steering committee can roll off and new members up to 7 can roll on by being elected by the membership.

 D. Steering Committee Terms of Service

-The Steering Committee shall serve a term that encompasses the remainder of the election cycle, but not to exceed 2 years, and then must seek a re-election at a designated meeting.
-The Co-Chairs, Treasurer and Secretary shall serve a maximum of 2 consecutive terms.
+The Steering Committee shall serve a term that encompasses the remainder of the election cycle, but not to exceed 2 years, and then must seek re-election at a designated meeting.
+The Co-Chairs, Treasurer, and Secretary shall serve a maximum of 2 consecutive terms.

 Outgoing Steering Committee members are expected to be available to provide training and relevant materials to incoming Steering Committee Members.